-- Defended employer before the National Labor Relations Board against unfair labor practice allegations.
+- Defended employer before the National Labor Relations Board against unfair labor practice allegations

 - Represented client in class and collective action litigation involving allegations of tip credit violations and unpaid overtime and uniform maintenance fees under federal and state wage and hour law

-- Participated in negotiating three-year labor agreement
+- Participated in negotiating three-year labor agreements for multiple Florida hospitals

 Recent Speaking Engagements

 - "Gossett v.
 Tractor Supply Co., Inc.—Is Summary Judgment Still an Option for Employers?"
 Nashville Bar Journal, February 2011